Jul977/Establishing-a-secure-network-infrastructure-via-terraform-on-azure/README.md

-IMPLEMENTING A SECURE NETWORK INFRASTRUCTURE USING TERRAFORM (AZURE)
+ESTABLISHING A SECURE NETWORK INFRASTRUCTURE VIA TERRAFORM ON AZURE

-This code creates 5 Virtual machine(VM) with IIS installed using custom script extension.
+This script facilitates the creation of five Virtual Machines (VMs), each integrating IIS through a custom script extension.

-The VMs are load balanced by a standard internal load balancer and secured by azure firewall.
+The VMs are subject to load balancing via a conventional internal load balancer and their security is fortified by an Azure Firewall.

-An azure bastion host is deployed to securely access the VMs privately.
+To ensure confidential VM access, an Azure Bastion host is deployed.

-A NAT gateway is deployed to provide outbound internet connectivity to the VMs because the VMs were deployed without a public ip.
+In anticipation of potential SNAT port exhaustion affecting our firewall, a NAT gateway is implemented, guaranteeing outbound internet connectivity for the VMs.

-Users can access the server using the public IP of the firewall on port 80.
+End users are granted access to the server by utilizing the firewall's public IP on port 80.

-A remote backend which implements state locking was used to configure our state file.
+A remote backend, which incorporates state locking mechanisms, is employed to configure our state file.